The monthly dashboard presents summarized data for the complaint type volume, informal and formal process volume and turnaround time.

 The following are included in the registry metrics: the volume of received complaints by complaint type, the number of tickets closed before the 1st notice, and the volume of ICANN issues such as duplicate tickets or a notice sent in error.
 Two charts show the percentage by closure reason for the top four complaint types.

 This report shows the percentage of unique (distinct) registrars that had complaints lodged against them in the last 13-month period.
-The percentage is calculated by dividing the total number of registrars in the given region or country by the number of unique registrars that had complaints.
+The percentage is calculated by dividing the total number of registrars in the given region, country, or territory by the number of unique registrars that had complaints.
 There are reports by ICANN Region and by the countries within each region.*

 This report shows the percentage of unique registries that had complaints lodged against them in the last 13-month period.
-The percentage is calculated by dividing the total number of registries in the given region or country by the number of unique registries that had complaints.
+The percentage is calculated by dividing the total number of registries in the given region, country, or territory by the number of unique registries that had complaints.
 There are reports by ICANN Region and by the countries within each region.*

 This report shows the distribution of complaint volume across the main ticket processing queues or notification cycles in the last 13-month period: